-Platform assembly is done safely in a drydock providing increased safety during fabrication.
-The mooring system and export (inter-array) cable is installed prior to platform arriving on site for swift hook-up and electrical connection.
-One tow operation delivers two turbines which makes the overall installation 50% faster than for single turbine concepts.
+The platform is assembled in a dry dock increasing safety during construction.
+The mooring system and export (inter-array) cable is installed prior to the platform arriving on site for a swift hook-up and facilitated connection to the electrical grid.
+Two turbines are delivered in one tow operation making the overall installation 50% faster than single turbine park

-Besides economic advantages, Hexicon’s multi-turbine concept reduces environmental impact thanks to the reduced need for inter-array cables which are plowed into the seabed.
-Geophysical and geotechnical investigation requirements are also reduced.
-Two turbines on one platform results in more than 10% smaller ocean footprint for small to medium sized farms.
+Besides economic benefits the Hexicon’s multi-turbine technique reduces the environmental impact thanks to the reduced need for inter-array cables which are plowed into the seabed.
+Geophysical and geotechnical study requirements are also reduced, and the amount of inter-array cable is reduced by 45% per installed MW.
+Two turbines on each platform can result in a windfarm with 70% higher electricity output for a given area.

-Hexicon has designed several turning solutions as well as specific mooring solutions and aims to constantly expand its IP-portfolio.
-In 2014 Hexicon was awarded a grant for further R&D projects by the Sweden’s innovation agency, VINNOVA.
-In 2015 and 2016, basin test at MARIN, Netherlands were successfully completed.
-In 2016, Hexicon contracted FORCE Technology to measure drag coefficients of the above-water and below-water sections of the hull and turbines to calibrate in the advanced computer model that is used in the engineering of the system.Hexicon’s main project is called Dounreay Trì, its first commercial demonstrator project North of Scotland with construction started 2017 and to be commissioned 2018.
+Hexicon has designed several turning solutions as well as specific mooring solutions and constantly expand its IP-portfolio.
+In 2014 Hexicon was awarded a grant for R&D by the Swedish innovation agency, VINNOVA.
+In 2015 and 2016, basin tests at MARIN, Netherlands were successfully completed.
+In 2016, Hexicon contracted FORCE Technology to measure drag coefficients of the above-water and below-water sections of the hull and turbines to calibrate the technology.

 Read more about Dounreay Trì here